jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-1c.md

-+++
+---
-title=  "Money supply"
+title: "Money supply"
-heading=  "Chapter 1c of Book 4 "
+heading: "Chapter 1c Simplified"
-date=  2020-03-29
-image=  "/covers/wn.jpg"
-description=  "Not much can be spared from the circulating money of the country because there is seldom much redundancy" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-1b" linkbtext=  "Chapter 1b" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-1d" linkftext=  "Chapter 1d" icon=  "/icons/smith.png"
+description: "Not much can be spared from the circulating money of the country because there is seldom much redundancy"
-+++
+image: /covers/wn.jpg
+date: 2020-03-26
+author: Adam Smith
+icons: /icons/smith.png
+---

 {{< s v="19" >}} People say that: